 - Preheat oven to 350°F.

-- Place pre-portioned cookie dough on a parchment paper line baking sheet, 2" apart.
+- Place pre-portioned cookie dough on a parchment lined baking sheet, 2" apart.
 Bake for 14 - 15 minutes.

-- Let cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.
+- Remove from the oven and let cookies cool on the baking sheet for 5 - 10 minutes before transferring to a wire rack to cool completely.

 - This cookie dough doesn’t need to be refrigerated before baking, but it is a good idea to keep them refrigerated if the kitchen is warm from the oven preheating or while the first batch is baking.